-To address the challenges related to promotions and hiring, we implemented an innovative hiring pilot that with the State Personnel Office and the Department of Finance and Administration to reduce the time it takes to process recruitment and retention actions.
-This pilot, along with continuing to build capacity in our HRB, has started to show improvement in managing personnel actions.
-In addition, recruitment and retention incentives such as flexible work schedules, work locations, and telework options for eligible employees, as these are often cited as reasons current and new employees desire to work at NMED.
+To address the challenges related to promotions and hiring, NMED implemented an innovative hiring pilot with the State Personnel Office and the Department of Finance and Administration to reduce the time it takes to process retention and recruitment actions.
+This pilot, along with continuing to build capacity in our Human Resources Bureau, has started to show improvement in managing personnel actions, such as reducing the amount of time to process such actions.
+In addition, NMED continues to focus on retention and recruitment incentives such as flexible work schedules, work locations, and telework options for eligible employees, as these are often cited as reasons current and new employees desire to work at NMED.